 In areas of small water level range, for example Baltic Sea, use of “not available” is optional.

 The parameters used by the Producing Authority in determining the trend are the threshold value and the time interval.
 These parameters can be encoded in the metadata attributes waterLevelTrendThreshold and trendInterval respectively.
-These attributes are allowed at the Values group level for DCF 8 in addition to being allowed at the general metadata level for all DCFs.
-When encoded at the Values group level they apply only to the particular station for which they are encoded and override the values encoded in the general metadata level.
+These attributes are allowed at the general metadata level and the Values group level.
+When encoded at the Values group level they apply only to the particular feature for which they are encoded and override the values encoded in the general metadata level.

 The production process